vapor-community/styleguide/README.md

 When naming a provider it's best to name the project itself that will be on github as part of the vapor community organization hyphenated with the extension `-provider`.
 For example if our provider is named `FooBar` then the project name would be named in the following way:
 `foo-bar-provider`.

 When creating a provider library, the Vapor community has agreed to name things while omiting phrases like `Provder` or `Package`.
-Take the StripeProvider for example, while the name of the project itself can be name `StripeProvider` the library name should be just the product itself
+Take the StripeProvider for example, while the name of the project itself can be named `StripeProvider` the library name should be just the product itself:
 ```swift
 let package = Package(
     name: "StripeProvider",